xma711/notebook/computer_networks/wifi/README.md

 /var/lib/dkms/mt7601/v3.0.0.4/build/os/linux/../../os/linux/rt_linux.c:1122:37: error: request for member 'val' in something not a structure or union

-to solve this problem, follow the guide for installing the driver in ubuntu (http://askubuntu.com/questions/457061/ralink-148f7601-wifi-adaptor-installation):
+to solve this problem, follow the guide for installing the driver in Ubuntu (http://askubuntu.com/questions/457061/ralink-148f7601-wifi-adaptor-installation):

 firstly, have to install headers: pacman -S linux-headers-am33x-legacy